Greedy Poisson Rejection Sampling

 \end{theorem} See \Cref{sec:pgprs_analysis} for the proofs.
-Note that we can use the same parallelisation argument with the appropriate modifications to speed up A$^*$ sampling / coding too.
+As we can see in the bound above, the last term indicates that parallelized GPRS has a problem-dependent codelength overhead.
+This term has the following natural interpretation, similar in spirit to Amdahl's law \citep{amdahl1967validity}: Increasing parallelization beyond a certain point has diminishing returns.
+Concretely, $\Prob[N < J \mid \rvy] \approx 1$ indicates that an individual thread does not need to do very much work, and hence we get a codelength overhead close to $\logtwo J$.
+At the other extreme, the overhead vanishes when we use a single thread ($J = 1$).
+In our experiments, we observe that the overhead only starts becoming significant as $J$ approaches $\exptwo(\MI{\rvx}{\rvy})$; we leave studying its precise scaling for future work.

 \textbf{Branch-and-bound GPRS on $\Reals$:} We briefly restrict our attention to problems on $\Reals$ when the density ratio $r$ is unimodal, as we can exploit this additional structure to more efficiently search for $\Pi$'s first arrival under $\varphi$.
-Consider the example in the right plot in \Cref{fig:gprs_illustration}: we simulate the first arrival $(T_1, X_1)$, and reject it, since $T_1 > \varphi(X_1)$.
-Since $\varphi$ is unimodal by assumption, for $x < X_1$ we must have $\varphi(x) < \varphi(X_1)$, while the arrival time of any of the later arrivals will be larger than $T_1$.
+Consider the example in the right graphic in \Cref{fig:gprs_illustration}: we simulate the first arrival $(T_1, X_1)$, and reject it, since $T_1 > \varphi(X_1)$.
+Since $r$ is unimodal by assumption and $\sigma$ is increasing, $\varphi$ is also unimodal.
+Hence, for $x < X_1$ we must have $\varphi(x) < \varphi(X_1)$, while the arrival time of any of the later arrivals will be larger than $T_1$.